Lalisa (song): Music and lyrics

-Stylistically, it is characterized as a dynamic hip hop and EDM track that infuses Thai elements in the song's dance break.
+"Lalisa" is characterized as a dynamic hip hop and EDM track that infuses Thai elements in the song's dance break.
+The title of single was inspired by the name the singer was given during a visit to a fortune teller during her youth, as a gesture for good luck.
+A week after adopting her new name, she received news from YG Entertainment that she had been accepted as a trainee.
 The track's production utilizes "provocative" brass riffs and dynamic rhythms that are reminiscent of sounds of sirens, and incorporates the repetition of 'Lalisa' in the lyrics.
+Nolan Feeney from Billboard noted that the "title track expands on the maximalist, globe-trotting sound of Blackpink bangers like 'How You Like That' with rapid-fire flows and nods to her Thai heritage".
 In terms of musical notation, the song is composed in the key of E-flat major and carries a tempo of 150 beats per minute.
-The name of the single album along with its title track is a reference to her given name she received upon visiting a fortune teller while she was young as a gesture for good luck.
-The week after changing her name, YG Entertainment informed her that they have accepted her into the agency as a trainee.
-Nolan Feeney from Billboard magazine noted that the "title track expands on the maximalist, globe-trotting sound of Blackpink bangers like 'How You Like That' with rapid-fire flows and nods to her Thai heritage".